Another Tick-Borne Disease To Worry About

 The CDC also suggests treating clothing and camping gear with the repellent permethrin, walking in the center of paths to avoid brushing against plants and leaves, and bathing and checking your body for ticks after an outdoor excursion.

-And if you do come down with a fever that isn't easily explained or diagnosed, make sure you tell your physician about any travel you've done, or any recent outdoor experiences you've had, says Pritt.
+And if you do come down with a fever that isn't easily explained or diagnosed, make sure you tell your physician about any travel or recent outdoor experiences, says Pritt.

 "The overarching theme is the more we look at ticks, the more we find," says Wendy Adams, research grant director, Bay Area Lyme Foundation, who was not involved in the study.
 "We find parasites, viruses, bacteria.
 We just found worms in ticks in New York."

-It means that when humans are bitten by ticks, there are many different diseases and infections they can contract — even a disease carried by a parasite within a tick.
+It means that when humans are bitten by ticks, there are many diseases and infections they can contract — even a disease carried by a parasite within a tick.

 Susan Brink is a freelance writer who covers health and medicine.
-She is the author of The Fourth Trimester, and co-author of A Change of Heart.
+She is the author of The Fourth Trimester: Understanding, Protecting, and Nurturing an Infant through the First Three Months, and co-author of A Change of Heart.

-Note: A previous version of this story incorrectly referred to the Centers for Disease Control and Prevention as the Centers for Disease Control and Infection.